 Start by rushing a Philosopher's Stone.
 Whichever part you take first, and whichever potions you take first, is fully up to you.
-After finishing Philosopher's Stone get Boots of Speed, and pick up a Heart of Gold.
+After finishing Philosopher's Stone get Boots, and pick up a Heart of Gold.
 You need to sit on your Heart of Gold for 30 minutes for it to be cost effective, but you are doing this anyways so it pays off.
 Start building Aegis of the Legion.
 What you want to start with you have to figure out there and then, as it varies from situation to situation.

 Remember to continually buy wards!

 Finish your boots when Aegis of the Legion is finished.
 Which boots you choose is situational.
 From here on of which items you choose will be situational.
 The item sequencer is merely a display of finished items, exactly WHEN you purchase the items are up to the situation and that specific game.

 BUY THEM THROUGHOUT THE GAME!
 Place Sight Wards around the map in key strategical points (river, enemy blue/red, etc), and put the Vision Wards at Dragon and Baron, or to counter-ward so your jungler can effectively gank.

 Purchase Oracle's Elixirs to clear the map of enemy wards.
 Keep an eye on your enemies inventory to know when they are warding.